 The holders of the founder shares, private placement warrants and private placement warrants that may be issued upon conversion of working capital loans will have registration rights to require us to register a sale of any of our securities held by them pursuant to a registration and shareholder rights agreement to be signed prior to or on the effective date of this offering.
-Pursuant to the registration rights agreement and assuming the underwriters exercise their over-allotment option in full and \$1,500,000 of working capital loans are converted into private placement warrants, we will be obligated to register up to 9,718,750 shares of Class A common stock and 6,125,000 warrants.
-The number of shares of Class A common stock includes (i) 3,593,750 shares of Class A common stock to be issued upon conversion of the founder shares, (ii) 4,625,000 shares of Class A common stock underlying the private placement warrants and (iii) 1,500,000 shares of Class A common stock underlying the private placement warrants issued upon conversion of working capital loans.
+Pursuant to the registration and shareholder rights agreement and assuming the underwriters exercise their over-allotment option in full and \$1,500,000 of working capital loans are converted into private placement warrants, we will be obligated to register up to 11,156,250 shares of Class A common stock and 7,562,500 warrants.
+The number of shares of Class A common stock includes (i) 3,593,750 shares of Class A common stock to be issued upon conversion of the founder shares, (ii) 6,062,500 shares of Class A common stock underlying the private placement warrants and (iii) 1,500,000 shares of Class A common stock underlying the private placement warrants and (iii) 1,500,000 shares of Class A common stock underlying the private placement warrants issued upon conversion of working capital loans.
 These holders will be entitled to make up to three demands, excluding short form registration demands, that we register such securities for sale under the Securities Act.
 In addition, these holders will have "piggy-back" registration rights to include their securities in other registration statements filed by us.